Information for Schools and Community Organizations

 The Tutoring

-Each Tutor is matched with a Peer by their L2L School Coordinator, and the tutor is responsible for leading at least ten hours of one-on-one peer-tutoring to help their peer improve their academic standing in a particular subject.
-These sessions are catered to the particular learning needs of the peer.
+After completing the L2L Tutor Training, each tutor is matched with a peer by their L2L Coordinator.
+The tutor is responsible for providing at least ten hours of academic support to their peer through one-on-one peer-tutoring sessions.
+Tutoring sessions are catered to the particular learning needs of the peer.
 Warm-up exercises, fun educational activities, and other resources are provided in training and on an on-going basis to support tutors in the delivery of these sessions.

-Every school engaged in L2L programming has a School Coordinator responsible for the program and the reason for the program’s success.
+Every school or community organization engaged in L2L programming has an L2L Coordinator responsible for supervising the program and supporting the L2L Trainer to ensure the program’s success.

 Responsibilities of a School Co-ordinator